clinta/clinta.github.io/content/post/2018-04-11-systemd-nspawnd-quickstart.md

 # debootstrap xenial xenial http://archive.ubuntu.com/ubuntu
 ```

-And now some cleanup.
+### Cleanup

 Debootstrap will have added your hostname to
 `/etc/hostname` in the container.
 You will want to delete this file so that the
 container keeps the hostname that nspawnd assigns it.